 Effective April 8, 2008, the Company adopted the Lakeland Financial Corporation 2008 Equity Incentive Plan (the "2008 Plan"), which was approved by the Company's stockholders.
-At its inception there were 1,125,000 shares of common stock reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board of Directors.
+At its inception there were 1,125,000 shares of common stock reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board.
 Effective April 9, 2013, the Company adopted the Lakeland Financial Corporation 2013 Equity Incentive Plan (the "2013 Plan"), which was also approved by the Company's stockholders.
-At its inception the remaining shares of common stock available to grant under the 2008 Plan of 435,867 were transferred to the 2013 Plan and reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board of Directors.
+At its inception the remaining shares of common stock available to grant under the 2008 Plan of 435,867 were transferred to the 2013 Plan and reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board.
 Nonvested shares from the 2008 Plan that are unused at vesting are added to the shares available to grant of the 2013 Plan.
 Effective April 12, 2017, the Company adopted the Lakeland Financial Corporation 2017 Equity Incentive Plan (the "2017 Plan"), which was also approved by the Company's stockholders.
-At its inception there were 1,000,000 shares of common stock reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board of Directors.
-At its inception there were 1,000,000 shares of common stock reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board of Directors.
-As of December 31, 2017, 987,178 were available for future grants.
+At its inception there were 1,000,000 shares of common stock reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company's stockholders.
+At its inception there were 1,000,000 shares of common stock reserved for grants of stock options, stock appreciation rights, stock awards and cash incentive awards to employees of the Company, its subsidiaries and Board.
+As of December 31, 2018, 839,459 were available for future grants.
 Certain stock awards provide for accelerated vesting if there is a change in control.
 The Company has a policy of issuing new shares to satisfy exercises of stock awards.

-Included in net income for the years ended December 31, 2017, 2016 and 2015 was employee stock compensation expense of \$5.7 million, \$4.2 million and \$2.5 million, and a related tax benefit of \$2.2 million, \$1.7 million and \$1.0 million, respectively.
+Included in net income for the years ended December 31, 2018, 2017 and 2016 was employee stock compensation expense of \$5.6 million, \$5.7 million and \$4.2 million, and a related tax benefit of \$1.5 million, \$2.2 million and \$1.7 million, respectively.